Adaptive functional principal components analysis: Numerical properties

 We consider 16 experimental setups, each consisting of 500 replications.
-They correspond to all combinations of the varying parameters $N \in \{50, 100, 200\}$, $\mathfrak{m} \in \{25, 50, 100\}$, and $\sigma_0 \in \{0.25, 1\}$, except for the two combinations with $(N = 100, \mathfrak{m} = 100)$, due to the excessive computational time required for the competing methods.
+They correspond to all combinations of the varying parameters $N \in \{50, 100, 200\}$, $\mathfrak{m} \in \{25, 50, 100\}$, and $\sigma_0 \in \{0.25, 1\}$, except for the two combinations with $(N = 200, \mathfrak{m} = 100)$, due to the excessive computational time required for the competing methods.
 The number of points $M_i$ are generated from a Poisson distribution with mean parameter $\mathfrak{m}$.
 In all experiments, the sampling points $T_m^{(i)}$ were generated from a uniform distribution in $[0, 1]$, and the true eigen-elements used for computing the comparison measures were obtained by taking an accurate numerical eigen-decomposition of the true covariance function constructed.
-We focus on the first 9 eigen-elements because they accounted for more that 97.5\% of explained variance; see Table \ref{evalues-table} for more details on the eigenvalues and their cumulative explained variance.
+We focus on the first 9 eigenvalues, and the corresponding eigenfunctions, because they account for more that 97.5\% of explained variance of the simulation DGP.
+See Table \ref{evalues-table} for the eigenvalues and their cumulative explained variance.
 A plot of the covariance function along with its first 2 eigenfunctions can be seen in Figure \ref{fig:mean_cov_fun_plot}.